Man Up | Ep. 227 • February 16, 2018

 “Every high-achieving man knows where I’m coming from.
 Every high-achieving woman also.
 The results can’t seem to come fast enough, and although I know I’m putting in the effort and building the foundation for future success, I WANT IT ALL AND I WANT IT ALL RIGHT NOW.”
 So, this is the problem.

 What does he want?
-He’s also going to feel good about himself, this desire for more and more and ambition for more and more, he’s only going to feel good about himself when he gets the thing that he’s aiming for.
+He’s only going to feel good about himself, this desire for more and more and ambition for more and more, he’s only going to feel good about himself when he gets the thing that he’s aiming for.
 Whether it’s more money — often, these are monetary goals but it could be other.
 Fitness goals.
-It could be girl goals or getting attracting from the opposite sex goals.
+It could be girl goals or getting attraction from the opposite sex goals.
 Whatever your fucking goal is, these achievers will only feel happy when they get the A on the grade or the A on the test or the paper.
 They’ll only get satisfaction and allow themselves to feel good when they get that goal.

 But if you’ve been an achiever for any length of time, you know that when you get the A, you’re still not very happy for very long.
-Like, you can bask in the glory of the A or of the achievement for an hour or a day, maybe a week, but a real achiever sitting on the beach for more than a couple of days is going to get really antsy.
-Like, I’ve just got a little beer trim and it went longer than expected because the guy had upselled me on a razor trim.
+Like, you can bask in the glory of the A or of the achievement for an hour or a day, maybe a week, but a real achiever sitting on the beach for more than a couple of days is going to start getting really antsy.
+Like, I’ve just got a little beard trim and it went longer than expected because the guy had upselled me on a razor trim.

 Anyway, I was being suffocated by this brilliantly fragrant towel over my face.
 And the whole time, my legs were going [NOISE] because I hadn’t gone squats and deadlifts in a while and I was like, “I’m really ready to go!
 I want to go and kick something!” and that’s part of the achiever’s curse.
 We can never really just relax.
 We have that problem of not being able to just let go.
 We want to achieve.
 We want to do more.